adjust/unity_sdk/README.md

 3. Adds the permission to access information about Wi-Fi networks.

-After running, the script writes the log file `AdjustPostBuildAndroidLog.txt` at the root of the Unity project with log messages of the script run.
+After running in `Unity 4.x.y`, the script writes the log file `AdjustPostBuildAndroidLog.txt` at the root of the Unity project with log messages of the script run.
+In `Unity 5.x.y`, all log messages are written to Unity IDE console output window.

 ## <a id="additional-features">Additional features